 About This Skinny Margarita

-I’ve witnessed my mom order a skinny margarita at numerous restaurants on numerous occasions, and unless it’s a drink the restaurant already has on its menu, the server usually doesn’t know what she means (and when asked, she isn’t quite sure herself).
+My friends and I have ordered a skinny margaritas at numerous restaurants on numerous occasions, and unless it’s a drink the restaurant already has on its menu, the server usually doesn’t know what we mean.

-For her benefit, our servers’ benefit, and the benefit of margarita drinkers the world over, I did a bit of digging to determine what exactly makes a margarita recipe a skinny margarita recipe.
+For our benefit, the server’s benefit, and the benefit of margarita drinkers the world over, I did a bit of digging to determine what exactly makes a margarita recipe a skinny margarita recipe.

 Recipe Adaptations

-This Skinny Margarita recipe is also an excellent base for all sorts of adaptations.
+This Skinny Margarita recipe is also an excellent base for all sorts of flavor variations.

 Recommended Tools to Make This Margarita Recipe

-- I used a simple citrus juicer like this one for the original recipe photos, but after upgrading to this one, I’m never going back.
+- Citrus Juicer.
+I used a simple citrus juicer like this one for the original recipe photos, but after upgrading to this one, I’m never going back.
+It’s one of my best purchases!

 Skinny Margarita